imabby/katacoda-scenarios/docker-basics-images/step5.md

 Almost every rule replaces a specific Docker command so that in the end we just need to run:
 `docker-compose up`

-A docker-compose.yml looks like this:
+A docker-compose.yml file looks like this:
 ```
 version: '3'
 services:
  myservice
  image:myimage:mytag
  ports:
  ...
  volumes:
  ...
 ```

 #### Version